 The values in science debate has shifted ground, from arguments for and against the ideal of value-free science, to detailed arguments about normative guidance for value-laden science.
 In this book, I offer an approach which I call “the ideal of moral imagination.”
 This ideal emphasizes the role of imagination in value judgment, and the positive role that value judgment plays in science.
-I contrast this ideal with other approaches in the contemporary debate that are best with a variety of problems.
+I contrast this ideal with other approaches in the contemporary debate that are beset with a variety of problems.
 Contemporary accounts fail to specify what values are and what good value judgment consists in, or they presuppose untenable, simplicitic, or non-cognitivist views about values and value judgments.
 Many contemporary accounts of values in science are incompatible with our best understanding of the nature of scientific practice from the philosophy, cognitive studies, and social studies of scientific practice.
 Some of these accounts posit absolute or dogmatic criteria for “good science,” and compliance with such is liable to block the road of inquiry.

 According to the ideal of moral imagination, scientists should be encouraged to recognize decision-points in their research, creatively explore possible choices, empathetically recognize potential stakeholders, discover morally salient aspects and consequences of their decisions, and make decisions that harmonize across ethical and epistemic considerations as far as possible.
 This approach joins recent work in practical ethics that emphasizes ethical perception, insight, creativity, and bottom-up problem-solving over top-down compliance, and so avoids the problems with compliance-oriented accounts.